 The safety and well-being of customers and other persons is of paramount importance.

-It is your responsibility to ensure that when working in your customer’s home, garden or other premises you follow appropriate safe working practices so as to avoid placing yourself, your customer or other persons at risk of injury.
+It is your responsibility to ensure that when working in your customer’s home, garden or other place or premises you follow appropriate safe working practices to avoid placing yourself, your customer or other persons at risk of injury.

 In particular any power tools, cables, ladders, scaffolding, chemicals, paints and other hazardous materials must be used and stored in accordance with manufacturers’ instructions.
 You should also follow any relevant safe working procedures published by manufacturers of equipment, the Health and Safety Executive or as part of industry standard guidelines.